codemagic-ci-cd/codemagic-docs/content/rest-api/teams.md

 #### Example

-How to upgrade a current member of your team, to team owner:
+How to upgrade a current member of your team to team owner:

 {{< highlight bash "style=paraiso-dark">}}
 curl -H "Content-Type: application/json" \